My Apple Watch Ultra Initial Thoughts

 I had an issue with durability way back on the first generation Apple Watch.
 Again, it happened after a long bike ride.
 The back case of the Apple Watch actually came off after charging the watch.
 I don’t know if it was the sunscreen I was using that got into the seal or if between the heat of the riding out in the sun all day followed by a long charging session it just heated up the adhesive too much.
 But either way, I suspect with the more rugged design of the Apple Watch Ultra I will no longer have to worry about this happening again.

 I had an issue with accidental Digital Crown presses when wearing weight lifting gloves and working out with previous version of the Apple Watch.
 The cuff of my gloves would scrunch up against the Digital Crown and occasionally activate it.
 This was so much of a problem for me I ended up turning the Apple Watch upside down on my wrist so that the Digital Crown faced in towards my arm instead of out towards my wrist.
 Now that the both the Digital Crown and side button are protected with a bezel I can return the Apple Watch to its standard orientation and not worry about accidental button presses during workouts.
+Update: turns out the new bezel didn’t help.
+If I am wearing weight lifting gloves and switch from lifting weights to doing pushups my glove still activates the Digital Crown.
+So I’m back to wearing the Digital Crown on left side of the watch again.

 The final problem this new Apple Watch Ultra solves for me is my desire to be as independent from my iPhone as possible.
 There are three features that make this even easier with the Ultra.
 The first is that the larger screen can now accommodate an on-screen keyboard, allowing me to quietly text my kids at work while in a meeting.
 This was one instance where I still needed a phone or I had to step out of the room.
 The second new feature is the more powerful speakers and microphones.
 Now, even if I don’t have AirPods with me there is no situation where taking a short phone call on the watch using the built in speakers and microphones won’t work.
 The third new feature that makes iPhone independence even easier is the longer batter life.
 Now I can take a huge number of phone calls on cellular (with my iPhone not connected to it) with my Apple Watch and not run out of battery.